-- " A downgrade of Helaba's long-term debt and deposit ratings could be triggered following (1) a downgrade of its BCA; (2) a change in its ownership structure, as well as a deterioration in the implied creditworthiness of its owners; (3) weakening cross-sector support assumptions; and/or (4) a reduction in rating uplift as a result of our LGF analysis. - " Downward pressure on the bank's BCA could result from (1) a deterioration of the bank's financial strength, especially if followed by an unexpected and sustained weakening of its capital adequacy metrics; (2) material deterioration in asset quality; and/or (3) heightened turbulence in the European debt markets, leading to widening credit spreads negatively affecting Helaba's profitability metrics
+- " A downgrade of Helaba's ratings could be triggered following (1) a downgrade of its BCA; (2) a change in its ownership structure, as well as a deterioration in the implied creditworthiness of its owners; (3) weakening cross-sector support assumptions; and/or (4) a reduction in rating uplift as a result of our LGF analysis. - " Downward pressure on the bank's BCA could result from (1) a deterioration of the bank's financial strength, especially if followed by an unexpected and sustained weakening of its capital adequacy metrics; and/ or (2) a material deterioration in asset quality.